Ninja Hattori-kun: 1981 anime series

-In Vietnam, the series was re-released by POPS Kids on digital platforms and Youtube with a Vietnamese dub version by Purpose Media from 2018 and 2022.
+In Vietnam, the series was re-released by POPS Kids on digital platforms and YouTube with a Vietnamese dub version by Purpose Media from 2018 and 2022.

 2013 anime series

 In January 2012, Nikkei announced on its website that a remake of the anime series under production by Indian production company Reliance MediaWorks and Shin-Ei Animation.
 The announcement was part of a move to produce several remakes of popular anime television series to be broadcast across television stations in the Asian market to counteract Japan's stagnating domestic anime marketplace due to its declining birthrate.
 Shin-Ei Animation is currently collaborating with Green Gold Animation to produce new episodes of the series.
 Yūichi Nagata, producer at Shin-Ei Animation, stated that the current collaboration will be between Shin-Ei's "creative content" and Green Gold Animation's "quality of skills in animation making and diligence".

 The new series began airing in India and Indonesia on May of the same year, as well as China.
 It premiered on Animax in Japan on May 13, 2013.

 Netflix, initially set to stream the Indian English dub of the first two seasons in early 2019, began streaming them in the United States, Canada, the United Kingdom, Australia, and India on December 22, 2018.
 Since May 15, 2020, Netflix no longer streams them.

-In Vietnam, the series continued to be re-released by POPS Kids on digital platforms and YouTube with a Vietnamese dub version by Purpose Media from 2018 and 2022.